Peruz/load_lpp/JOSS/paper.md

 # Acknowledgements
 We acknowledge the support of the Advanced Research Projects Agency - Energy, Rhizosphere Observations Optimizing Terrestrial Sequestration.
-We also acknowledge the Watershed Function Scientific Focus Area funded by the U.S. Department of Energy, Office of Biological and Environmental Research, award DE-AC02-05CH11231.
+We also acknowledge the Watershed Function Scientific Focus Area funded by the U.S. DOE, award DE-AC02-05CH11231.